montaque22/Oriented/README.md

 * Create and extend Abstract Classes
 * Define "Abstract methods"

+## Caveats
+* If a class implements an interface, all the needed methods need to be public.
+This plugin cannot detect whether or not a class implemented a method internally.

 ## Documentation

-Look at the comments in src/js/main.js.
-It should be very self explanatory
+Look at the comments in [main.js](src/js/main.js).
+It should be very self explanatory.

-## Contributing
-Feel free to fork and run with this simple idea.

 ## Licence